apache/predictionio/docs/manual/source/evaluation/metricbuild.html.md

 PredictionIO provides a helper class `OptionAverageMetric` allows user to specify *don't care* values as `None`.
 It only aggregates the non-None values.
-Lines 3 to 4 is the method signature of `calcuate` method.
+Lines 3 to 4 is the method signature of `calculate` method.
 The key difference is that the return value is a `Option[Double]`, in contrast to `Double` for `AverageMetric`.
 This class only computes the average of `Some(.)` results.
 Lines 5 to 13 are the actual logic.
-The first `if` factors out the positively predicted case, and the computation is similiar to the accuracy metric.
+The first `if` factors out the positively predicted case, and the computation is similar to the accuracy metric.
 The negatively predicted case are the *don't cares*, which we return `None`.